bcdev/senbox-osgi-sandbox/README.md

 In the latter case copy the exiting `teo.config.txt` and rename it to `teo.config`.
 It is a standard Java properties file.
 If you want to use different configurations set the Java system property `teo.config` to your configuration file.

+To test package deployment, delete the ACME directories and JARs in the `modules` folder.
+As deployment package select `com.acme.toolbox/target/com.acme.toolbox.dp.jar`.

 Existing Problems and Questions